cpetrich/counterfeit_DS18B20/README.md

 ## NOVOSENSE NS18B20
 The NS18B20 is a DS18B20 clone of Suzhou Novosense Microelectronics Co., Ltd. (Family E). *(2022)*

+## Xinbole DS18B20T
+Shenzhen Xinbole Electronics Co.
+(XBLW) has a datasheet that accurately describes the somewhat unusual behavior of the sensor of Family F. *(2024)*

 ## MAX31820
 Maxim Integrated also produce the MAX31820 temperature sensor.
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A1 and Maxim-produced MAX31820 in software \[5\].